Watermelon Man

 • The United States currently ranks 5th in worldwide production of watermelon

-During the summer months is the perfect time to support the local farmers with their road side stands and city street vendors for organic fresh produce.
-So many easy options to enjoy watermelon:
+The summer is the perfect time to support the local farmers with their road side stands and city street vendors for organic fresh produce.
+There are so many easy options to enjoy watermelon:

 Watermelon Aqua Fresca